Nishita-321/Hang-Man-Game/README.md

 3. Run GAME.py.
 4. Guess letters to uncover the hidden word.

-5. Wrong moves and its over!
+5. Wrong moves and its over!!
 So be sharp have fun playing Hangman!!